Vladimir Ionesyan: Early biography

-Ionesyan was born on August 27, 1937 in Tbilisi to a family of ethnic Armenians.
+Ionesyan was born on 27 August 1937, in Tbilisi to a family of ethnic Armenians.
 As a child, he sang well, and his parents actively encouraged the development of his vocal capabilities.
-In addition to secondary education, Ionesyan had a diploma from music school, thanks to which he, as a good student, was accepted in the Tbilisi State Conservatoire.
-In the second year of the conservatoire he went to work in the theater, where he worked until December 13, 1963.
+In addition to secondary education, Ionesyan had a diploma from music school, thanks to which he, as a good student, was accepted into the Tbilisi State Conservatoire.
+In the second year of the conservatoire, he went to work in the theatre, where he worked until 13 December 1963.

 Details of Ionesyan's biography differ in various sources.
 According to one version, when Ionesyan was still in school, his father was sentenced to seven years for trading fraud, which is why, presumably, Vladimir went along the crooked path, which led him to the fact that in 1954, after graduating from high school, Ionesyan was caught for theft and sentenced to 5 years conditional imprisonment.
-In 1959 he was drafted into the army, as he, while studying in the university, had to give up training because of, as he said at the interrogation, "a purely nervous illness."
+In 1959 he was drafted into the army, as he while studying at the university, had to give up training because of, as he said at the interrogation, "a purely nervous illness".
 When he came to the military registration and enlistment office for an examination, he was sent for examination to the first hospital in Tbilisi, where doctors gave a conclusion that he could not serve.
 He brought the documents to the military enlistment office, where a certain person, he said, destroyed them, as he was attracted to Ionesyan and did not want him to evade military service.
 Vladimir was sentenced to two and a half years in prison.
-At the trial, he tried to prove his innocence, but for some reason the person who destroyed his certificates did not call the court.
+At the trial, he tried to prove his innocence, but for some reason, the person who destroyed his certificates did not call the court.

 According to another version of the biography, Ionesyan received the first term for evading military service after school (in which his parents actively helped), because he believed that the service in the army would ruin his vocal talent, and this period was the same for two years.
 While he was serving his term, his father was arrested.

 There is also a third version of Ionesyan's biography, set forth in the "Komsomolskaya Pravda", which brought excerpts from the records of his interrogation.
 According to these records, he received his first term for evading military service in 1959; on the criminal record from 1954, there was no such thing.

 After the trial, Ionesyan was sent to a facilitated camp in Gori.
 There he behaved well and even worked as a cultivator, because of which he was sometimes released into the city.
 During one dismissal, Ionesyan did not return to the camp, because, unable to restrain himself nervously, he went home.
-After that, his imprisonment was replaced by one year of forced labor and soon was released.
+After that, his imprisonment was replaced by one year of forced labour and soon was released.
 After liberation, Ionesyan was again drafted into the army and again sent to the central neurological dispensary, where he was told he could not serve due to his nervousness.
 After that, he finally received a military ticket.